 The peninsula is also ideal for kitesurfers, but the most beautiful thing is the long walks you can take here.
 Hela is easily accessible from Gdansk, Zopott and Gdynia by ferry or excursion boat, but you can also get here by car.
 Guided tours* are also offered.

-Torun is definitely one of the most beautiful cities – not only in Pomerania, but in all of Poland.
-A total work of art with countless brick buildings that have survived all times and have been declared a world heritage site by UNESCO.
-Countless museums and the wonderful panorama that one enjoys of the city from the other side of the Vistula make the birthplace of the astronomer Nicolaus Copernicus an ideal destination for a short trip.
-But the city is not only famous for its famous son, but also for the Thorn gingerbread.
-The local specialty is available in all shapes and flavors you can imagine.
-Even an own museum was dedicated to it.
+Toruń is definitely one of the most beautiful cities – not only in Pomerania, but in all of Poland.
+Toruń is a synthesis of the arts with countless brick buildings that have survived the ages and have been declared a UNESCO World Heritage Site.
+Countless museums and the wonderful panorama of the city from the other side of the Vistula make the birthplace of the astronomer Nicolaus Copernicus an ideal destination for a short trip.
+However, the city is not only famous for its famous son, but also for its gingerbread.
+The local speciality comes in every shape and flavour you can imagine.
+It even has its own museum dedicated to it.

-The Polish town of Malbork in Pomerania has just 40,000 inhabitants.
+The small town of Malbork in Pomerania has just 40,000 inhabitants.
 It is hard to believe that the largest castle in Europe is located here.
-Here on the Nogat, the Teutonic Knights built a fortress in the 13th century, which resembles a small town within the city.
-No wonder that the “Marienburg” is listed as a UNESCO world heritage site.
-Today, you can visit most parts of the complex on a tour* lasting several hours.
-The panoramic view of the Marienburg from the other bank of the Nogat is also impressive.
-So the Marienburg in Malbork is not only an exciting destination, but definitely one of the top 10 sights of Pomerania Poland.
-Click here for our article about the Marienburg.
+Here on the Nogat River, the Teutonic Knights built a fortress in the 13th century that resembles a small town within the town.
+No wonder Malbork Castle is a UNESCO World Heritage Site.
+On a tour* lasting several hours, you can visit most parts of the complex today.
+The panoramic view of Malbork Castle from the other bank of the Nogat is also impressive.
+So Malbork Castle is not only an exciting excursion destination, but definitely one of the top 10 Pomeranian sights.

 Together with Torun, Bydgoszcz is the capital of the Kujawsko-Pomorskie voivodship.
 The city attracts far fewer tourists than its famous sister and is therefore something for real explorers.
 The historical center is located on both sides of the picturesque river Brda.
 On its banks and on the small mill island there are not only wonderfully restored half-timbered houses alternating with modern apartments, but also one of the most unusual monuments in the country, the Tightrope Walker: Since Poland joined the EU in 2004, a figure has been hovering over the river here, symbolizing the transition to a new era.